Do You Think You’re Ready?

 - Of course, you are also going to need a good supply of multivitamins and mineral supplements.
 Especially during natural disasters, you (and children more importantly) will need zinc supplements to treat intestinal tract infections.

 - Whenever appropriate, your first aid kit for natural disasters should also include sunscreen (above 30 SPF).
-The same applies with a 100% UV-protective glasses to protect your eyes from damaging UV radiation.
-Note that polarized glasses are not really necessary in such situations, since they are not UV-protected.
+The same applies to 100% UV-protective glasses to protect your eyes from damaging UV radiation.
+Note that polarized glasses are not really necessary in such situations since they are not UV-protected.
 They only aid you against direct glares.
+Personally, I spend most of my time outdoors without shades because I subscribe to the idea that my body needs vitamin D, and much of that is a result of sun rays (indirect of course) entering my body through my eyes!

 - You will also need to include a cleansing soap or other agents, especially antibiotic towelettes.